 Like other hand-held scanners, the plug-and-play Autel AL319 doesn’t take an auto expert to use.
 OBD2 diagnostic tests are easy to run.
 You can read and clear error codes, too, letting you turn off the check engine light.

-- Built-in speaker lets you get audio as well as visual notifications
+- The built-in speaker lets you get audio as well as visual notifications.

-- No save or print option for data
+- There’s no save or print option for data.

 The OS601 gives access to all modes of OBDII on vehicles made all over the world.
-For Hondas and other Asian-made vehicles, it’s compatible with vehicles made in 2008 and later.
+For Hondas and other Asian-made cars, it’s compatible with cars made in 2008 and later.
 You can access generic and Honda-specific codes.
 The OBDScar OS601 is also compatible with all OBDII protocols.

 The OBDScar OS601 does a bit more than comparably-priced scanners.
 Firstly, you can save all freeze frame data, live data, and trouble codes.
 There is also a help button for explanations of the trouble codes that come up.
 These handy features, combined with the plug-and-play operation, make the OS601 an excellent choice for hobbyists.

-- May not be compatible with Hondas made 2007 and prior
+- It may not be compatible with Hondas made in 2007 and prior.

 While there are thousands of diagnostic trouble codes, some are more common with specific vehicles than others.
 Common causes of the check engine light in Honda include:

 - Loose or damaged gas cap.
-A loose gas cap can allow extra air into your fuel mixture.
-This can cause a number of trouble codes, like P0171 (System too lean) or EVAP system leak codes (P0455–P0457).
+A loose gas cap can allow extra air into your fuel mixture, which can cause many trouble codes, like P0171 (System too lean) or EVAP system leak codes (P0455–P0457).